xrdavies/github-keyvalue/README.md

 `owner` is name of the owner of your database repo.
 For example, if I want to have a db, it should be `owner: 'xrdavies'`.
 `repo` is the name of your database repo.
 You can name it as you want.
 `branch` is the branch where you put your data in your repo.
+`path` is the path store data, it's optional.
+The default is the root folder of repo

 ### list() : Promise<T | undefined>
 List all the available records in db.